omniah-elmorshedy

 • Elective Two

-The required APPE rotation practice areas are ambulatory care and health-system pharmacy/inpatient.
-In addition, there are three elective APPE rotations.
+The required APPE rotation practice areas are community pharmacy, ambulatory care, health system acute care / general medicine, and health system institutional In addition, there are two elective APPE rotations.
 Elective APPEs may be selected from a variety of medicine subspecialties, such as neurology, oncology, nutrition, infectious disease, critical care, psychiatry and pediatrics.
-Students can choose from other elective rotation choices including: pharmaceutical care projects, community pharmacy, education, administration, industry, managed care and clinical research.
+Students can choose from other elective rotation choices including: pharmaceutical care projects, community pharmacy, education, administration, industry, managed care and clinical research.Students have increased flexibility in how they complete the APPE rotations.
+The APPE rotations can be accomplished by performing live rotations on a full-time basis and in cooperation with the rotation preceptor.

 In addition, the APPEs may also be completed through a combination of live rotations and challenging some APPEs for academic credit through a credit-by-challenge submission, within the APPE guidelines of the program.
-All students must perform three patient-centered live APPE rotations.

 The North American-Trained PharmD (NTPD) Program is open to pharmacists who are licensed in the United States or Canada and are in good standing with the licensing agency, provided the following requirements are met: